 What might cause INFJs and ISFJs to have problems?

 - They both are hesitant to make the first move, so a relationship may never get off the ground in the first place.

-- They both have a tendency to not confront problematic issues, so resentments could build up.
+- They tend not to confront problematic issues so resentments can build up.

-- INFJs are easily upset by criticism even if it comes from a loving and well-meaning ISFJ.
+- INFJs are easily upset by criticism, even from a loving and well-meaning ISFJ.

 Role of Gender

-Depending on their gender, some INFJs and ISFJs almost completely conform to society’s gender role expectations while others are almost completely nonconforming.
+Depending on their gender, some INFJs and ISFJs almost wholly conform to society’s gender role expectations, while others are almost entirely nonconforming.

-Male INFJs do not behave like stereotypical men — they aren’t loud, domineering or consumed with winning at all costs.
-They don’t womanize or play games with people’s feelings, and they are sensitive, subtle, and sometimes insecure.
+Male INFJs do not behave like stereotypical men — they aren’t loud, overbearing, or consumed with winning at all costs.
+They don’t womanize or play games with people’s feelings; they are sensitive, subtle, and sometimes insecure.
 Chances are that they have been belittled for not being masculine enough, so they may be reluctant to open up to anyone who isn’t a trusted friend.